 The Director of Education and teacher will meet with the parents and the student to try to resolve the problem.

-In extenuating circumstances, the family and student will meet with the Director of Education, the Rabbi and the School Committee Chairs to determine next steps that may include but are not limited to suspension or expulsion from attending Religious and Hebrew School classes.
+In extenuating circumstances, the family and student will meet with the Director of Education, the Rabbi and the School Committee Chairs to determine next steps that may include, but are not limited to, suspension or expulsion from attending Religious and Hebrew School classes.

 ANTI-BULLYING POLICY